 From the watery wildlife paradise of the Okavango Delta to the vast herds of elephants drinking at dusk in the Chobe River, a Botswana safari competes with the best in Africa.
 Enlightened wildlife conservation in Botswana has meant that vast areas - one sixth of Botswana - remain a sanctuary for magnificent herds of game.
-Most Botswana safaris focus on the Okavango Delta, the Moremi Game Reserve, Chobe National Park or the private concessions in the Linyanti Swamps.
-We recommend combining at least two of these areas.

 So you need to consider the following when planning a Botswana Safari:

 - When is the ‘best time’ for a Botswana safari?

 - But also, how important is price to you, versus being on safari at the peak time?

 - What sort of safari experience do you want?
 A fly-in safari, an upmarket mobile safari.
 Or perhaps a more remote Kalahari experience?